-If you are a tenant living in a building which has structural issues, you must immediately inform your landlord.
+If you are a council or housing association tenant living in a building which has structural issues, you must immediately inform your landlord.
 If the landlord makes no effort to repair the issue, then you may lodge a claim for compensation upon the grounds that your home is not fit for human habitation.
-A housing disrepair solicitor is essential for this task since they specialise in this area of the law.
-A housing disrepair solicitor can use their connections and knowledge to get you more compensation along with the justice you deserve.
+Contact us today for a free initial assessment.
+Our friendly and professional team of housing disrepair solicitor will use their expertise to get you the maximum compensation along with the justice you deserve.
+We work on a No Win No Fee basis you won’t pay a penny unless we win your case.
+Furthermore, our success fee is both ethical and competitive, ask us about details.

 This page contains all you need to know about hiring a housing disrepair solicitor to represent you when your rented accommodation has structural issues.